 Myth 2: It’s quick to implement

-While it may be easier to manage in the long run, GDPR will most likely take some time to implement into your organisation, so it’s worth taking the steps to become compliant now.
-That way, when GDPR regulations come into force, your business will be ready.
+While it may be easier to manage in the long run, GDPR will most likely take some time to implement into your organisation, so it’s essential to take the steps to become compliant now, if you haven’t already done so.

 Myth 3: It’s only about imposing fines